perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/README.md

 I use AMFIPass.kext, removing `amfi=0x80`.
 If OCLP root patching fails due to this setting, I temporarily disable AMFI with the boot argument `amfi=0x80`, apply the patches, reboot, remove `amfi=0x80`, and reboot again.

-(credits to [5T33Z0](https://github.com/5T33Z0) for much of the explanatory text on AMFI and AMFIPass.kext).
+(credits to [5T33Z0](https://github.com/5T33Z0) for much of the explanatory text about AMFI and AMFIPass.kext).